devisn/collapseos-uxn/README.md

 # collapseos-uxn

-Port of CollapseOS to uxn Tal
+Port of CollapseOS to uxn Tal, with console access added

 ## Description